yinshaolong/nginx-2420/assign3p2.md

 - Hit “i” (insert mode) on the keyboard and add the following to the service file
     - ExecStart is the path to the binary file (in our case it is the backend binary file `hello-server`).
     - WantedBy is the most frequently used way to state how a unit should be enabled.
-    - Restart is a directive that tells systemd to restart the service if it fails.

 :
 ```bash